DJDevon3/My_Circuit_Python_Projects/Circuit Python Snippets/README.md

 Calc Time:  15 minutes
 Board Uptime: 1.2 days
 Next Update: 30 minutes
-(There was an issue where it was rounding up at .6 decimal to whole number.
-Fixed by rounding down instead of up until whole number is met.)
 ```
 ## Timer update example with time_calc
 This one is meant for finished & refined scripts not debugging.